-It’s super easy and inexpensive to make your own carpet powder.
-Here are a list of things you need
+It’s super easy and inexpensive to make your own homemade carpet cleaner powder.
+Here is a list of things you need

 1 box baking soda